ColourboxDevelopment/ColourboxDevelopment.github.io/CDN.md

 You must configure the CDN before you can use it.
 Please make sure you have read this brief [Getting Started page](https://www.skyfish.com/help/cdn-links/set-up-domain) before you proceed.

 ## How the CDN feature works in Skyfish
 The CDN feature works using a 'magic' folder.
-We will call this the 'CDN folder' from hereon.
+We will call this magic folder the _CDN folder_ from hereon.

+For an in-depth explanation of how files are stored in folders in Skyfish, read our guide to [Folders in Skyfish](/folder.md).

-When a user chooses to publish a file via the CDN, Skyfish creates a new pointer to the chosen file in the CDN folder.
-Files may also simply be moved to the CDN folder, in which case the file's pointer moves from its original folder to the CDN folder.
+To make a file accessible via the CDN, copy or move the file into the CDN folder.

-Skyfish then generates a unique URL that can be used to access the file from outside Skyfish, via the CDN.
-The unique URL is called the file's _CDN Link_.
+Once the file is added to the CDN folder, Skyfish will automatically generate a unique URL that points to the file.
+This URL is called the file's _CDN Link_.
+A file's CDN Link makes it accessible from outside Skyfish, via the CDN.

-If a user chooses to stop making a file accessible via the CDN, Skyfish deletes the pointer to the file from the CDN folder, and deletes its CDN Link.
+To stop making a file accessible via the CDN, simply remove the file from the CDN folder.
+Skyfish will automatically delete the file's CDN Link.

 ## Using the Skyfish CDN from the API
 You must first find the ID of the CDN folder.